 In-Situ Calibration Verification

 In addition, SAGE products provide the customer with a unique in-situ calibration check at a “no-flow” (0 SCFM) condition.
-This important procedure assures that the meter has retained the original NIST Traceable Calibration, verifies the meter’s accuracy, confirms that the sensors are clean, and that the flow meter hasn’t drifted or shifted.
+This important procedure ensures that the meter has retained the original NIST Traceable Calibration, verifies the meter’s accuracy, confirms that the sensors are clean, and ensures that the flow meter hasn’t drifted or shifted.
 This is a tremendous benefit since it eliminates the cost and inconvenience of annual calibrations on the flow meter and provides the data needed to comply with many environmental protocols.

 Biogas and Landfill Gas

 Biogas, digester gas, and landfill gas can be produced from industrial wastewater treatment, farming operations, municipal solid waste landfills, and industrial waste landfills.
 These gases contain a mixture of methane (CH4), carbon dioxide (CO2), and minor quantities of other constituents.
-The gases can also be converted to renewable energy and fuel onsite boilers with the excess gas being flared.
-They can also generate electricity, sell the energy to local industries or even create fuel for natural gas-fueled vehicles.
+The gases can also be converted to renewable energy and fuel onsite boilers, with the excess gas being flared.
+They can also generate electricity, sell the energy to local industries, or even create fuel for natural gas-fueled vehicles.

 If the operator is allowed to, they may release the flammable gas directly into the atmosphere or burn it with a flare.
 With a focus on reducing greenhouse gas (GHG) emissions, flaring the gas provides an opportunity to lower emissions.
 Biogas from a digester is a mixture of approximately 65% CH4 and 35% CO2, while landfill gas is closer to half CH4 and CO2.
 This gas can then be captured and destroyed in a process called methane destruction, which is accomplished by flaring the gas.
-While the process creates carbon dioxide, a greenhouse gas, it destroys methane which is 21 times more potent than CO2.
+While the process creates carbon dioxide, a greenhouse gas, it destroys methane, which is 21 times more potent than CO2.
 For this reason, flaring biogas, digester gas, and landfill gas are viable methods to lower GHG emissions.

 Natural Gas Production